Xacheri/roll/README.md

 # roll
-roll. is an app designed for longboarders and skaters
+roll. is an app designed for longboarders